Vingroup eyes $60 bln valuation for car unit in potential U.S. IPO - sources

 Vingroup has grown to become one of Vietnam's largest listed firms.
 The company, once a real estate and retail conglomerate, now also sells vehicles, television sets and smartphones.

-(Reporting by Phuong Nguyen in Hanoi and Noor Zainab Hussain in Bengaluru, Editing by Sherry Jacob-Phillips)
+(Reporting by Phuong Nguyen in Hanoi and Noor Zainab Hussain in Bengaluru, Editing by Sherry Jacob-Phillips and Bernadette Baum)

 ((noor.hussain@thomsonreuters.com; Within U.S. +1 646 223 8780; Outside U.S. +91 80 6182 2663 or +91 80 3796 2663 ;))